 It is considered one of the best red wines in the world.
-In Italy we call it “vino da meditazione” that is literally “meditation wine”.
-Velvety, opulent, round, Amarone della Valpolicella is a DOCG wine produced only in Veneto with the Corvina, Corvinone and Rondinella vines.
+Velvety, opulent, round, Amarone wine is produced only in Veneto region using only local grapes called Corvina, Corvinone and Rondinella.
+In Italy we call Amarone “vino da meditazione” that is literally “meditation wine”.
 Perhaps, not everyone knows that it is a dried passito: that is, it is not sweet, like, for example, that of Pantelleria.

 Let’s find out more about this iconic Italian wine, starting with the aromas, passing through the most suitable matching, up to the best wineries.
 Or click here to know more about What is a “vino da meditazione”?